 - they aren’t the PRETTIEST looking chocolate chip cookies, which might help you deter others from eating them.
 One bite and it’s all over.
 Be careful.

 And we’re off!

 Butter & sugars get creamed.

-Flour & baking soda goes in.
+Flour & baking powder goes in.
 Then the chocolate chips!

 Line them up on a parchment lined baking sheet.
 Into the oven they go!

 They look fluffy when they first come out.

 But they instantly flatten.

 SIDE SHOT!!!
 Look at how thin & crispy they are.
 They stack well.